deliteser112/eclipse-platform-releng-buildtools/docs/architecture.md

 specified number of tasks and execute them in a batch.
 This allows the code to execute in the background while taking advantage of batch processing.

-The task queues used by Nomulus are configured in the `queue.xml` file.
-Note that many push queues have a direct one-to-one correspondence with entries in `cron.xml` because they need to be fanned-out on a per-TLD or other basis (see the Cron section below for more explanation).
+The task queues used by Nomulus are configured in the `cloud-tasks-queue.xml` file.
+Note that many push queues have a direct one-to-one correspondence with entries in `cloud-scheduler-tasks.xml` because they need to be fanned-out on a per-TLD or other basis (see the Cron section below for more explanation).
 The exact queue that a given cron task will use is passed as the query string parameter "queue" in the url specification for the cron task.

 Here are the task queues in use by the system.
 All are push queues unless explicitly marked as otherwise.